PasionMovil/poderpda/site/wp-content/plugins/varnish-http-purge/readme.txt

 If your webhost set up Varnish for you, you may need to ask them for the specifics if they don't have it documented.
 I've listed the ones I know about here, however you should still check with them if you're not sure.

 <ul>
-    <li><strong>DreamHost</strong> - If you're using DreamPress and Cloudflare, go into the Panel and click on the DNS settings for the domain.
-The entry for <em>resolve-to.domain</em> is your varnish server: `resolve-to.www A 208.97.157.172` -- If you're <em>NOT</em> using Cloudflare, you don't need it, but it's just your normal IP.</li>
+    <li><strong>DreamHost</strong> - If you're using DreamPress and CloudFlare, go into the Panel and click on the DNS settings for the domain.
+The entry for <em>resolve-to.domain</em> is your varnish server: `resolve-to.www A 208.97.157.172` -- If you're <em>NOT</em> using CloudFlare, you don't need it, but it's just your normal IP.</li>
 </ul>

 = What if I have multiple varnish IPs? =

 Right now it's not supported.
 I have a major issue with writing code I don't use, which means that since I'm only using one IP right now, I don't want to be on the ball for supporting multiple IPs.
 I don't even have a place to test is, which is just insane to attempt to code if you think about it.
 Yes, I could accept pull requests, but that means everyone's at some other person's discretion.
 So no, I won't be doing that at this time.
+Please stop asking.
+WHEN we get a chance to refactor the code entirely, this will be on the plate to consider, but not before.
+Asking me over and over doesn't magically give me more time to sit and do this when I have to work out Varnish 4 anyway :)

 = Why don't my gzip'd pages flush? =